trebor/soul-bound/rfc.md

 * **Invariant:** The cost to create N identities grows linearly in N.
 * **Mechanisms:**
-  * In-person verification required
-  * Token stakes and slashing
+  * Verification requirements and slashing
   * Protocol-enforced limits on sponsorships

 ## **10.4 Privacy Guarantees**